System Dynamics element.

 To create a link from one SD element to another

-2. Right after that, go to the graphical editor and click the element that is mentioned in the equation.
+- Start drawing the link in the graphical editor.
+Click the element that is mentioned in the equation.

 It is important to draw the link in the right direction — from the independent variable to dependent (the figure a above demonstrates invalid connection case).